Skip to main content

 Care for children aged up to 3 years

-The programme contents listed below should be covered in training courses for persons who do not meet specific qualification requirements for childminders in a crèche and kids’ club or day-care providers (see Chapter ‘Qualifications, assessment, certificates’).
-The range of contents is established in the legislation (Regulation of the Minister of Labour and Social Policy of 25 March 2011 on the scope of training programmes for childminders in a crèche or kids’ club and day-care providers / Rozporządzenie Ministra Pracy i Polityki Społecznej z dnia 25 marca 2011 r. w sprawie zakresu programów szkoleń dla opiekuna w żłobku lub klubie dziecięcym oraz dziennego opiekuna).
+The Regulation of the Minister of Labour and Social Policy of 25 March 2011 on the scope of training courses for childminders in a crèche or kids’ club and day-care providers, as subsequently amended ((Rozporządzenie Ministra Pracy i Polityki Społecznej z dnia 25 marca 2011 r. w sprawie zakresu programów szkoleń dla opiekuna w żłobku lub klubie dziecięcym oraz dziennego opiekunaz późn. zm.) specifies contents for training courses for prospective childminders and day-care providers.

-Training programmes for childminders in crèches and kids’ clubs
+Training courses for childminders in crèches and kids’ clubs

 • adaptation as a result of development;